Female Monastic Community

 Sister Dhammadassī

-Sr. Dhammadassi was born in Ural area, Russia, in 1988.
+Sister Dhammadassi was born in Ural area, Russia, in 1988.
 During her studies at Chelyabinsk state university on Physics Faculty she started exploring various spiritual groups and practices available in her home town, trying various methods and asking fundamental questions, but always moving on since none of them seemed to be able to provide satisfactory answers or results.
 After working for a couple of years as an information security specialist she decided to try a freelance artist career, and remained in this role until moving into the monastery in 2020.

-She came across Theravada buddhism by chance, finding the russian translation of Ajahn Sumedho book “Cittaviveka”, and then going on retreat led by Ajahn Amaro in Moscow in 2012.
+She came across Theravada buddhism by chance, finding the russian translation of Ajahn Sumedho book “Cittaviveka”, and then going on retreat led by Luang Por Amaro in Moscow in 2012.
 She became a regular guest in Amaravati and Cittaviveka monasteries from 2015 onwards, and in 2018 she moved with her husband to London.
 In 2019 after a Winter Retreat in Cittaviveka monastery she understood that lay life doesn’t attract her anymore, and that more work has to be done in the most suitable for such a work environment, so she applied for the anagarika training in Amaravati monastery.
-She received 8 precepts in June 2020, and went forth as a siladhara in 2023 with Ajahn Amaro as a preceptor.
+She received 8 precepts in June 2020, and went forth as a siladhara in 2023 with Luang Por Amaro as a preceptor.

 Anagārikā – Eight Precept nuns

-Sister Jayavīrā is spending the vassa at Chithurst Buddhist Monastery.
+Anagārikā Deepa is currently spending the Winter Retreat at Cittaviveka Buddhist Monastery.